ST10294145/GreenGrid/README.md

-Certainly!
-Below is a template for a README file that you can use for your GitHub repository.
-This template is based on the requirements and features described for the Agri-Energy Connect Platform prototype.
+Here’s the updated README file with the requested login credentials added under the **Usage** section:

 ````markdown
 # Agri-Energy Connect Platform Prototype